 This project was created by Bryan Mayland.
 He’s worked on this project for years, perfecting this heat-sensing project.

 Now you can get in on the action.
 Bryan sells HeaterMeter kits on his website to help others who are interested in the same project.
 He’s saved us all a great deal of time by consolidating these resources together.
 More time for grilling, right?

-First things first, you're going to need a couple of tools.
-Even of you start off with the official Heater Meter kit, you'll probably need a few extra items.
+First things first, you’re going to need a couple of tools.
+Even if you start off with the official Heater Meter kit, you’ll probably need a few extra items.

 The kit doesn’t include:

 - Wifi adapter (if you’re not using a Pi 3B or Pi Zero W)